rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 * Set B contains 1 and 2, both of which do not belong to set D.
 * Set B is also not a subset of set D.
 * Sets B and D overlap each other.
+* The borders of B and D cross each other.

 Note that a similar inconsistency exists between sets C and D.

-**CLARIFICATION**
-A setup is said to be inconsistent (with regards to the definition of the `subset-of` operator), if the following is true:

-* Two sets exist that have one or more elements in common, but none of those two is a subset of the other.

-Note that such a setup has at least two sets that overlap each other.

-**Memory hook**
-Inconsistent: The borders of two or more sets cross each other.

 <!-- ======================================================================= -->
 ## derived statements